meg768/mqtt-async/README.md

 # mqtt-async
 A simple way to convert the MQTT.js [https://www.npmjs.com/package/mqtt] to use async/await.
 No dependecies.
 Just a simple function.

+This is a dispatcher for MQTT.js [https://www.npmjs.com/package/mqtt] which supports message routing for specific topics.

 Create an MQTT instance as normal.
 Then just call MqttAsync().

 ```javascript